Aliases for NFE2L2 Gene

 This gene encodes a transcription factor which is a member of a small family of basic leucine zipper (bZIP) proteins.
 The encoded transcription factor regulates genes which contain antioxidant response elements (ARE) in their promoters; many of these genes encode proteins involved in response to injury and inflammation which includes the production of free radicals.
 Multiple transcript variants encoding different isoforms have been characterized for this gene. [provided by RefSeq, Sep 2015]

 GeneCards Summary for NFE2L2 Gene

 NFE2L2 (Nuclear Factor, Erythroid 2 Like 2) is a Protein Coding gene.
-Diseases associated with NFE2L2 include Immunodeficiency, Developmental Delay, And Hypohomocysteinemia and Lung Squamous Cell Carcinoma.
-Among its related pathways are Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway and Photodynamic therapy-induced NFE2L2 (NRF2) survival signaling.
+Diseases associated with NFE2L2 include Immunodeficiency, Developmental Delay, And Hypohomocysteinemia and Renal Cell Carcinoma, Papillary, 1.
+Among its related pathways are Gastric cancer and Simplified Interaction Map Between LOXL4 and Oxidative Stress Pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein domain specific binding.
 An important paralog of this gene is NFE2L1.

 UniProtKB/Swiss-Prot Summary for NFE2L2 Gene